 Abstract

-The goal of this research was to investigate ammonium (NH4+) adsorption on hydrochar that was activated by Fenton oxidation followed by an evaluation of its desorption potential.
-The hydrochar was produced from raw sludge.
-The Fenton activation was conducted using different concentrations of H2O2, H2O2/Fe2+, and activation time.
-The activated hydrochar surface properties were analyzed by ATR-FTIR, HR-XPS, BET, and SEM.
-The NH4+ adsorption isotherms and kinetics, as well as the effect of competing ions on the adsorption capacity and NH4+ desorption, were studied.
-It was found that activation is obtained within a few minutes while using a relatively low amount of reagents, and without the need for extensive post-treatment steps.
-Following activation of the hydrochar, the concentration of the acidic groups increased, the BET surface area slightly increased but the morphology was hardly modified.
-The NH4+ adsorption to activated hydrochar equilibrium data fitted the Langmuir isotherm model and the adsorption kinetics to the pseudo-second-order model.
-The maximum adsorption capacity (qm) was 30.77 mg g-1.
-The adsorption of NH4+ from synthetic AnMBR effluent i.e., adsorption in the presence of competing ions, was reduced only by up to 33±3%.
-Desorption experiment demonstrated that the NH4+ recovery from the activated hydrochar is 33±5% and 67±2% NH4+ following three consecutive steps with ultrapure water and 2 M KCl, respectively.
-It can be concluded that the facile Fenton oxidation is a promising alternative for hydrochar activation and that activated hydrochar can be used as a low-cost adsorbent for NH4+ remediation in wastewater treatment processes.
+This research investigates ammonium (NH4+) adsorption on hydrochar activated by Fenton oxidation and evaluates its desorption potential.
+The hydrochar was produced from raw sludge, and the Fenton activation was done with different concentrations of H2O2 and H2O2/Fe2+ and several activation times.
+The activated hydrochar surface properties were analyzed by attenuated total reflection Fourier transform infrared spectroscopy, high-resolution x-ray photoelectron spectroscopy, Brunauer–Emmett–Teller (BET) surface analysis, and scanning electron microscopy.
+We investigate the NH4+ adsorption isotherms and kinetics and how competing ions affect the adsorption capacity and NH4+ desorption.
+The results show that activation occurs within a few minutes when using a relatively low concentration of reagents and no extensive post-treatment steps.
+Following hydrochar activation, the concentration of the acidic groups and the BET surface area both increase, but the morphology remains essentially constant.
+The Langmuir isotherm model fits the equilibrium data of NH4+ adsorption onto activated hydrochar, and the pseudo-second-order model fits the adsorption kinetics.
+The maximum adsorption capacity is 30.77 mg g−1.
+The adsorption of NH4+ from the effluent of a synthetic anaerobic membrane bioreactor (i.e., adsorption in the presence of competing ions) decreases by up to 33±3%.
+Desorption experiments demonstrate that NH4+ recovery from the activated hydrochar is 33±5% and 67±2% following three consecutive steps with ultrapure water and 2 M KCl, respectively.
+These results indicate that facile Fenton oxidation is a promising alternative for hydrochar activation and that activated hydrochar can be used as a low-cost adsorbent for NH4+ remediation in wastewater treatment processes.

 Keywords: hydrochar; activated hydrochar; ammonium adsorption; nitrogen recovery